open/close all folders

 - In the Batman/Wildcat mini-series, members of Batman's Rogues Gallery are kidnapped and forced to fight one another in a series of cage matches.

 - The concept behind the Dark Side Club in The DCU.

 - In Cavewoman: Oasis, Meriem is abducted and forced to fight in Gladiator Games in an arena called the 'Bowl of Bones'.

-- Max must participate on one against Blaster in the eponymous Thunderdome in Mad Max Beyond Thunderdome
+- Max must participate in one against Blaster in the eponymous Thunderdome in Mad Max: Beyond Thunderdome

 - In The Dark Knight, it is implied that The Joker has the thugs of a crime boss he has just killed fight to the death with a broken pool cue, as he "only had one opening" in the gang he was forming.
 Being the Joker, it was almost certainly for his own amusement.

 - A bit of fridge horror, it may have been to either make sure only the most ruthless and sociopathic of the thugs would join him, or to break the mind of the survivor so that he would be "appropriately" insane and thus fit in with the Joker's other men.
 Think about Batman's line about Thomas Schiff: "A paranoid schizophrenic, the kind of mind the Joker attracts."

 - The premise of the movie Bloodlines: a family of inbreds seeking new blood abducts girls and forces them to fight to the death to determine who the strongest is; the "winner" is then forcibly impregnated.

 - Unleashed (aka Danny the Dog): Danny (played by Jet Li) is entered into such a tournament by the gangster who essentially owns him.

 - A major subplot of Snatch. involves first getting the Irish Travellers fighting machine Mickey into a fixed underground boxing match, and then forcing him to actually go along with the fix.